tiepdotme/samwize.com/_posts/2017-04-06-guide-to-boot-up-macos-in-other-modes-and-troubleshooting.markdown

 ---
 layout: post
-title: "Guide to Boot Up macOS in Other Modes, and Troubleshooting"
+title: "Guide to Booting Up macOS in Other Modes, and Troubleshooting"
 date: 2017-04-06T23:02:29+08:00
+image: /images/macos-bootup-hang.jpg
-categories: []
+categories: [mac]
 ---

 This guide is for troubleshooting macOS in the scenario that it can't boot up.

+I have personally encountered a couple of times, frightening scenarios, where my mac somehow could not boot up, or get stuck during login etc. macOS provides many "secret" modes to help to troubleshoot.

+Knowing them will be handy in time of crisis.

-macOS provides many "secret" modes.
-You will need to hold down the keys when your machine is powered on.
+You will need to hold down certain keys when your machine is powered on to enter these modes.
 When you hear the startup sound and see the Apple logo, you may release the keys.

 ## Resetting PRAM/NVRAM

 _Hold Command + Option + P + R_

-Parameter RAM stores default values, and it could get corrupted for some strange reasons.
-The number 1 troubleshooting resolution.
+Parameter RAM stores default values, and it could get corrupted for some reasons.

+This is **The Number 1** troubleshooting resolution.
+Always try this first.

 ## Resetting SCM